mdminhazulhaque/bits/_posts/2016/2016-03-20-ftp-daemon-management-script-for-osx.md

 * To start the server, run `ftpd start`.
 * To stop the server, run `ftpd stop`.
-* To check status of the server, run `ftpd stauts`.
+* To check status of the server, run `ftpd status`.